terryaney/KatApp/scripts/readme.md

 });
 ```

+#### IKatApp.input

+**`input( event: Event, name: string, calculate: boolean, input: HTMLElement, scope: IKaInputScope | IKaInputGroupScope )`**

+This event is triggered whenever a KatApp input has been updated.
+It is a 'catch all' event that allows an application to bind a single event handler on the KatApp when all (or almost all inputs) on the page will use the same event handler.
+The same goal could be accomplished via a [`IKaInputModel.events.input` delgate](#v-ka-input-model).

 ## Supporting Interfaces

 In addition to the primary `IKatApp` and `IKatAppOptions` interfaces, there are supporting interfaces that Kaml View developers will not necessarily declare, but rather are interfaces for properties or parameters on the main interface methods that are used.